xbeat/Machine-Learning/README.md

 Regularization is a technique used in machine learning to prevent overfitting and improve the generalization of models.
 It adds a penalty term to the loss function, discouraging complex models and promoting simpler ones that are less likely to overfit the training data.

+## Manim for Machine Learning in Python

+Introduction to Manim for Machine Learning

+Manim is a powerful animation library in Python, originally created by Grant Sanderson (3Blue1Brown) for mathematical animations.
+It has since evolved to become a versatile tool for creating high-quality animations, particularly useful in visualizing machine learning concepts.
+This slideshow will explore how Manim can be used to illustrate and explain various machine learning algorithms and concepts.

+## Boosting Python Efficiency with Asynchronous Programming

+Unlocking Efficiency with Asynchronous Programming in Python

+Asynchronous programming in Python allows developers to write concurrent code that can handle multiple tasks efficiently.
+This paradigm is particularly useful for I/O-bound operations, where the program spends significant time waiting for external resources.
+By utilizing async/await patterns, we can create responsive applications that perform multiple operations simultaneously without blocking the main execution thread.

 ## Lipschitz Constant in Neural Networks

 Introduction to Lipschitz Constant